aksommerville/gamek/README.md

 - - [ ] picosystem
 - - [ ] web
 - - - [x] midi input
-- - - [ ] Friendly input mapping editor.
+- - - [x] Friendly input mapping editor.
 Optional, don't include in Gamek core.
 - - - [ ] audio
-- - - [ ] When browser window loses focus, song player start skipping.
+- - - [x] When browser window loses focus, song player start skipping.
 Is there a DOM event for this?
 Pause when unfocussed.
+- - - - visibilitychange event and document.hidden.
+Fires on tab changes and minimize but not background occluded window :(
+- - - - Far as I can tell, there is no way to ask the browser "are we the foreground window?"
+- - - - focus/blur on window are also sensible maybe?
+Doing that, we are "blurred" when user interacts with browser chrome or dev tools.
 - - - [ ] Input config only really works while the VM is running.
 Can we separate the input manager such that it runs at all times?
 - - [ ] macos
 - - [ ] mswin